 Pam oversees all financial, budgetary, and human resource activities for the College.
 With Dean Scott Thomas, she provides leadership in the strategic planning process and monitors all search processes for the College.
 Pam received her MBA from Marshall University.
 She lives in Underhill Center.

 Chris is now in the Department of Leadership and Developmental Sciences, providing administrative support for HESA, HDFS, and Interdisciplinary Studies.
-Her UVM tenure also includes stints supporting the CESS Dean's Office assisting the Associate Deans, but has also enjoyed stints with Assessment & Accreditation, and the Elementary Ed, Phys Ed, and EdD programs.
+She's spent most of her UVM tenure in the CESS Dean's Office assisting the Associate Deans, but has also enjoyed stints with Assessment & Accreditation, and in the Elementary Ed, Phys Ed, and EdD programs.
 The other half of her life she spends in the theatre mostly acting, but also writing, directing, and teaching.
 In her spare time, she picks the banjo, plays a little pinball, and sometimes completes (but doesn't really compete in) triathlons.

 Kelly is Assistant to the Dean.
 In this capacity, she is the primary contact for the Dean while handling her calendar, travel arrangements, and meeting preparations.
 Kelly also oversees the processing of faculty RPT and sabbatical materials, course changes, college calendars, meeting minutes and agendas, college committee membership including working with the Executive Committee, and special event planning.
 Kelly serves on the University Benefits Advisory Council (UBAC), the CESS Staff Advisory Council (SAC), and is the founding leader of the UVM Dean's Assistants group.
 She is a past representative to the University Staff Council.
 Kelly's interests are mostly physical pursuits such as crossfit, running, tennis, and skiing (Nordic and Alpine).
 She participated in her first ever Crossfit Open in 2014 and competed in her first Spartan Sprint Fall 2014.
 She also plays Mah Jongg.